couchbase/kafka-connect-couchbase/examples/custom-extensions/README.md

 The Sink Connector can modify incoming documents by applying [Single Message Transforms](https://kafka.apache.org/documentation/#connect_transforms).
 This project includes an example of a custom transform you can modify to suit your needs in case Kafka's built-in transforms are insufficient.

+It's also possible to completely customize the behavior of the Sink Connector by providing your own `SinkHandler`.

 ## Build and Install the Example Extensions